Mdbook/redteam-scripts/service_herring/deploy/readme.md

 To run this project, you will need to have `golang` installed.
-You can run `dependencies.sh` to install this automatically, or run the commands below based on your operating system:
+You can run `dependencies.sh` to install this automatically, or run the commands below based on your distro:

 Ubuntu/Debian
 ```bash